-MHRB strives to fund medically necessary behavioral health services in a sufficient quantity (as financially feasible).
+MHRB is committed to provide a full continuum of care and strives to fund medically necessary behavioral health services in a sufficient quantity (as financially feasible).
 However, Benefit Rules/Billing to MHRB contract for Non-Medicaid clients (who have all or part of their behavioral healthcare funded by MHRB through a provider contract) will be consistent with benefit limits as established by Ohio Department of Medicaid through OAC 5160-27-02 Coverage and Limitations of Behavioral Health Services.
 Additional stipulations are noted in the Provider Contract Billing Requirements as well as Policy 1-9 Benefit Rules.